Pet shops and the online shops selling animals

 SPCA considers the breeding of puppies, kittens, and other animals without regard to the availability of good homes for the resulting offspring as irresponsible and opposes this practice.

-(see Breeding of Companion Animals for more details)
+(see Breeding Companion Animals for more information)

 SPCA opposes the “distance selling” or the acquisition of animals “unseen” through the sole use of the internet or other communication device, or by mail-order.